-From inception through March 31, 2014, we have incurred \$107.0 million in research and development expenses.
-We plan to increase our research and development expenses for the foreseeable future as we continue the development of our Lenti-D and LentiGlobin product candidates and conduct research and development activities under our strategic collaboration with Celgene.
+From inception through June 30, 2014, we have incurred \$120.9 million in research and development expenses.
+We plan to increase our research and development expenses for the foreseeable future as we continue the development of our Lenti-D and LentiGlobin product candidates and conduct research and development activities under our strategic collaboration with Celgene and continue the development of product candidates using the acquired Pregenen technology platform.
 Our research and development activities include the following:

-- We are conducting a Phase II/III clinical study to examine the safety and efficacy of our Lenti-D product candidate in the treatment of CCALD.
-In October 2013, we announced that the first subject had been treated in this study. - We are conducting a Phase I/II clinical study in France to study the safety and efficacy of our LentiGlobin product candidate in the treatment of subjects with β-thalassemia major and SCD.
-In December 2013, we announced that the first subject had been treated in this study. - We are conducting a Phase I/II clinical study in the United States to study the safety and efficacy of our LentiGlobin product candidate in the treatment of subjects with β-thalassemia major.
-In March 2014, we announced that the first subject had been treated in this study. - We are planning to initiate a Phase I/II clinical study in the United States to study the safety and efficacy of our LentiGlobin product candidate in the treatment of subjects with severe SCD. - We will continue to manufacture clinical study materials in support of our clinical studies.
+We are conducting a Phase II/III clinical study to examine the safety and efficacy of our Lenti-D product candidate in the treatment of CCALD.
+In October 2013, we announced that the first subject had been treated in this study.

+- We are conducting a Phase I/II clinical study in France to study the safety and efficacy of our LentiGlobin product candidate in the treatment of subjects with β-thalassemia major and SCD.
+In December 2013, we announced that the first subject had been treated in this study. - We are conducting a Phase I/II clinical study in the United States to study the safety and efficacy of our LentiGlobin product candidate in the treatment of subjects with \(\beta\)-thalassemia major.
+In March 2014, we announced that the first subject had been treated in this study. - We are planning to initiate a Phase I clinical study in the United States to study the safety and efficacy of our LentiGlobin product candidate in the treatment of subjects with severe SCD. - We will continue to manufacture clinical study materials in support of our clinical studies.

 Our direct research and development expenses consist principally of external costs, such as fees paid to investigators, consultants, central laboratories and CROs in connection with our clinical studies, and costs related to acquiring and manufacturing clinical study materials.
 Effective January 1, 2014, we began allocating salary and benefit costs directly related to specific programs.
-We do not allocate personnel-related discretionary bonus or stock-based compensation costs, costs associated with our general platform improvements, depreciation or other indirect costs that are deployed across multiple projects under development and, as such, are separately classified as personnel and other expenses in the table below:
+We do not allocate personnel-related discretionary bonus or stock-based compensation costs, costs associated with our general platform improvements, depreciation or other indirect costs that are deployed across multiple projects under development and, as such, the costs are separately classified as personnel and other expenses in the table below: